gvwilson/thirdbit/src/fiction/iffy/index.md

 and took it.

 There wasn't much on the app,
-but she hadn't really expected there would be.
+but she hadn't expected there would be.
 It said the machine wars had ended in a draw, though the list of things humanity was no longer allowed to do made it pretty clear who had actually won.